PPTools Registry Entries

 What our installers do

-The installer asks the user to choose a folder for the PPTools files.
-By default, this is C:\Program Files\RnR\PPToolsV2 but the user can choose a different folder.
-If other PPTools add-ins have been installed, the previously chosen directory becomes the default suggested by the installer.
+Older installers used a different default folder and allowed the user to choose an installation folder.
+If other PPTools add-ins have been installed, the previously chosen directory becomes the default suggested by the current installers.

-The installer creates #InstallFolder# if necessary, then copies files to it, possibly creating subdirectories as needed (currently, just \Help)
+The installer creates #InstallFolder# if necessary, then copies files to it, possibly creating subdirectories as needed.

 The installer makes the following registry settings: